 Generally, problems of the present form (whether fully discrete, partially discrete, or fully continuous) have received considerable interest in the physics community (see for example~\cite{Kardar:1998vq,Nattermann:1992we,Narayan:1993vp,Brazovskii:2004vf}).
 Many connections to questions arising from physics are discussed in the aforementioned article by Bodineau and Teixeira~\cite{Bodineau:2013ur}, as well as in~\cite{Coville:2009uv}, where the first rigorous result on non-existence of stationary states was derived.

 The article is organized as follows.
 In section~\ref{sec:discrete}, we show non-existence of states whose velocity is too small.
 In the following section~\ref{sec:cont}, we apply this result to prove our theorem.
+Section~\ref{sec:subbal} is devoted to the example of sub-ballistic propagation.
 We finish with some conclusions and an outlook in section~\ref{sec:conc}.